tanakamasayuki/Arduino_TensorFlowLite_ESP32/README.md

 It is a person detection using a camera.
 The image_provider and detection_responder must be modified according to the environment in which they are used.

+### person_detection_ESP32-Camera

+It is a person detection using a camera.
+This is a sample of using the ESP32 camera driver.
+Please configure the device you want to use in config.h.

+### person_detection_T-CameraV05

+It is a person detection using a camera.
+This is an example of the use of TTGO T-Camera V05.

 ## How to make this library
 ```
 wget https://github.com/tensorflow/tensorflow/archive/v2.1.1.tar.gz